-We’re coming to the peak shopping season: Black Friday, Cyber Monday, Thanksgiving, Christmas and New Year – and the scammers are gearing up for a killing!
+During the peak shopping season – Black Friday, Cyber Monday, Thanksgiving, Christmas and New Year – the scammers gear up for a killing!

-Here are two common methods that are used to scam people at this time of year:
+Here are two common methods that are used to get hold of your username and password details:

 1. Phishing scams

-Watch out for Phishing scams – where the cyber-criminals trick you into revealing your login details to one of your accounts: your bank account, credit card account or whatever.
+Phishing scams are where the cyber-criminals trick you into revealing your login details to one of your online accounts: your bank account, your credit card account – in fact any of your accounts.

 Email is the most common way the scammers set the trap.

-An email message that appears to come from a service provider you use, lands in your inbox with a message telling you that you need to take some urgent action – for example: your account has been suspended and you need to log in to reactivate it.
+The way it works is an email message, that appears to come from a service provider you use, lands in your inbox with a message telling you that you need to take some urgent action – for example: that your account has been suspended and you need to log in to reactivate it.

 For your convenience a link is included in the email – but don’t click it..!

-The email is well-branded (a very good copy of the institution’s branding) and clicking the link will take you to a fake website page (which is also an excellent copy).
+The phishing email is very well branded (an excellent copy of the institution’s branding) and clicking the link will take you to a fake website page (which is also an excellent copy).

 2. Purchase delivery notices